sudofx/wake-scaffold/memory/core_memories/index.md

 15. Discover the real repository-level orchestration files.
 16. Discover that `wake.py validate` is already executed before the wake in the GitHub Actions workflow.
-17. Reconcile the previously stale hypotheses with persisted evidence.
+17. Reconcile previously stale hypotheses with persisted evidence.
 18. Create `inspect_wake_script.py` to inspect the native orchestrator.
 19. Execute it successfully.
 20. Determine that `wake.py validate` performs framework-level schema/content